Conflict of Interest Disclosure

 -Non-sponsored NMT research that is:

 The COI disclosure is a confidential disclosure.
-Only the COI Administrator and COI Committee will have access to your information.
+Only the COI Administrator or designee will have access to your information.

-The annual COI disclosure will focus on how an investigator’s disclosed outside interests relate to their institutional responsibilities rather than a specific project.
+The disclosure questions focus on how an investigator’s disclosed outside interests relate to their institutional responsibilities rather than a specific project.
 Institutional responsibilities are defined as:

-When conflicts are identified the COI Committee creates a management plan in order to mitigate the conflict.
-All investigators must submit a disclosure annually and if there is a material change to the original disclosure.
+When conflicts are identified and can be managed, the COI Committee creates a management plan in order to mitigate the conflict.
+All investigators must submit a disclosure annually, and within 30 days of a material change to the original disclosure.

 Please check all that apply: